 The Center can provides public education to your group, school, church or business to increase your knowledge of dynamics of sexual violence, causes and consequences and services available.

-If you are in an abusive relationship and are transgender or in a same-sex relationship, living with your abuser, the Center may help you find emergency shelter, as well as assist with transitional housing.
-You must meet certain qualifications for eligibility.
+The Center has very limited private funds for short-term shelter.
+If you are in an abusive relationship living with your abuser, the Center may be able to help you find emergency shelter, as well as assist with rapid rehousing.
 Please call the LGBT Switchboard of Houston at 713-529-3211 for information.
 If you are in immediate physical danger, please call 911.